godotengine/godot-docs/tutorials/animation/playing_videos.rst

 Playback limitations
 --------------------

-There are several limitations with the current implementation of video playback in Godot:
+There are some limitations with the current implementation of video playback in Godot:

-- Changing playback speed is not supported.
-VideoStreamPlayer also won't follow :ref:`Engine.time_scale<class_Engine_property_time_scale>`.
 - Streaming a video from a URL is not supported.
 - Only mono and stereo audio output is supported.
 Videos with 4, 5.1 and 7.1 audio channels are supported but down-mixed to stereo.